 Payroll services company tops HMRC defaulters list owing £12m

-An online electrical goods seller based in China and a payroll services company from London top the latest HMRC of tax defaulters, while takeaway owners, dog breeds and IT consultants are among others to be named and shamed
+An online electrical goods seller based in China and a payroll services company from London top the latest HMRC of tax defaulters, while takeaway owners, dog breeders and IT consultants are among others to be named and shamed

 14 Dec 2018

 Dan Li, described as an online seller of electrical products with addresses in China and Hong Kong, owed £4.3m of tax and/or duties between December 2013 and April 2017, and has paid £2.6m in penalties.

 Universal Project Services Ltd and Universal Payroll Services Ltd, both described as payroll services companies and sharing the same address in Stratford, east London, were said to have failed to pay almost £20m in tax between 2010 and 2014.
 Both companies have been given penalties totalling £11.8m.

 HMR’s quarterly listing of deliberate tax defaulters’ details adds well over 100 names to the list of those who have received penalties either for deliberate errors in tax returns or for failing to comply with tax obligations.
 It covers those tax evaders whose penalties involve unpaid tax of more than £25,000.